 In March 1993, Gaylord Entertainment Company announced that the Ryman would undergo a full interior rehabilitation.
-Once again, it would serve as a performance venue by night and would continue operating as a museum by day.
+Once again, it would serve as a performance venue by night and would continue operating tours by day.
 Hart Freeland Roberts, Inc. was chosen as the architectural firm and R.C.
 Mathews Company as the general contractor for the project.

 Renovations had been proposed as early as 1920 when a New York promoter considered including the Ryman on a Southern theatre circuit.
 However, despite the consensus that the Ryman’s facilities were rustic at best, no major renovations took place.
 Upgrades and additions over the years were mostly cosmetic, so the original 1892 structure remained intact.